John Prophet

 John Prophet (1356–1416) was an English medieval Secretary to King Henry IV, Keeper of the Privy Seal and, Dean of Hereford and York.
 A distinguished and capable administrator he remained loyal to all kings through a mix of shrewdness, and cunning.
-Although guilty of simony and pluralism, Prophet was no lollard, but successfully made the transition from Richard II's extravagant court at Westminster to an indispensable servant of the Lancastrians.
+Guilty of simony and pluralism, Prophet was no Lollard, but successfully made the transition from Richard II's extravagant court at Westminster to an indispensable servant of the Lancastrians.

 Life

 John Prophet was university educated and entered Holy Orders.
 Ordained a priest he served from 1380 onwards as a clerk in the Privy Seal office and clerk of the council under Richard II.
 Prophet was appointed Chaplain to Archbishop of Canterbury, William Courtenay in 1382, during which time he was made a prebendary of Wingham church.
 He was then converted into the diocese at Lincoln, where he became a prebendary of the cathedral in 1384.
 A habit he continued as he was strictly guilty of pluralism.
 Among the curios of anomalous gifts was St Tyriocs chapelry in another diocese on Beachley Point.
 Nonetheless Prophet was a talented administrator and continued to rise; clever servants of the Crown were hard to find, and so were commonly rewarded thus.
 In 1389 Prophet was promoted a clerk of the royal household.
 The energetic pursuit of agenda and minute-taking was his hallmark, introducing this system into a Register of proceedings; the first of its kind in England, ran until November 1393 on his collation to Dean of Hereford, but was thence discontinued.
 Well-acquainted with Ledbury he was presented with a portion of All Saints Parish Church appertaining to Upper Hall in Ledbury Park.
 He was also preferred as Rector of Orpington in Kent by 1392, and the following year elevated to the Deanery at the time that Richard was on expedition to quell a rebellion in Ireland.